 And the required minimum distributions are waived in 2020 for most donors:

 Required minimum distributions that would have had to start in 2020 do not have to start until 2021, including distributions from defined benefit pension plans and 457 plans.
 The required minimum distribution is an attractive way for donors to make a significant charitable gift directly from their individual retirement account (IRA) to a charity through a qualified charitable contribution while avoiding taxable income.
 Making a qualified charitable distribution this year will still allow itemizers and non-itemizers alike to direct up to $100,000 from their IRA to charities like BIAA in a tax-efficient manner.

 A Win-Win Opportunity

-This is the first time Congress has passed this type of giving incentive in response to disaster or national emergency, providing a way for both people with brain injury and the generous donors who support them to benefit.
-Further, the inclusion of an expanded charitable giving incentive is a critical acknowledgement by Congress that the work of nonprofits like BIAA are essential services.
-Now more than ever, BIAA will continue to advocate for legislation that benefits individuals with brain injury, provide support through our National Brain Injury Information Center, educate professionals to improve the quality of care, and seek cures for chronic brain injury through BIAA-funded research.
+This is the first time Congress has passed this type of giving incentive in response to a disaster or national emergency, providing a way for both people with brain injury and the generous donors who support them to benefit.
+Further, the inclusion of an expanded charitable giving incentive is a critical acknowledgment by Congress that the work of nonprofits like BIAA are essential services.
+Now more than ever, BIAA will continue to advocate for legislation that benefits individuals with brain injury, provide support through our National Brain Injury Information Center, educate professionals to improve the quality of care and seek cures for chronic brain injury through BIAA-funded research.